1. BidX Knowledge Base

 Note: The given times always refer to the time zone of the marketplace to which the schedule is applied.

-3. The different basic types explained in more detail
+3. The different base types explained in more detail

 1. Weekday and time of day